pr0ggy/nark/readme.md

 ### `occurredChronologically(...$sequenceOfMatchedInvocationRecordLists)`

-Accepts any given number of invocation sets queried from a given spy reflector (see [Spy Reflector API](#spyreflector-api) below) and returns true if one invocation from each of the given sets can be pulled into a new set such that this new set contains invocations that occurred in chronological order.
+Accepts any given number of invocation lists queried from a given spy reflector (see [Spy Reflector API](#spyreflector-api) below) and returns true if one invocation from each of the given lists can be pulled into a new list such that this new list contains invocations that occurred in chronological order.

 ---